πŸ”‘ Key Takeaway: Every good algorithm must be correct, finite, unambiguous, and efficient.

 Properties of a Good Algorithm

-• Finiteness — The algorithm must terminate after a finite number of steps.
+1. Finiteness β€” The algorithm must terminate after a finite number of steps.

-• Definiteness — Each step must be precisely and unambiguously defined (no confusion allowed).
+2. Definiteness β€” Each step must be precisely and unambiguously defined (no confusion allowed).

-• Input — Zero or more well-defined inputs must be given.
+3. Input β€” Zero or more well-defined inputs must be given.

-• Output — At least one well-defined output must be produced.
+4. Output β€” At least one well-defined output must be produced.

-• Effectiveness — Every step must be basic enough that it can be carried out exactly and in a finite amount of time (practically doable by a computer or human).
+5. Effectiveness β€” Every step must be basic enough that it can be carried out exactly and in a finite amount of time.

 Some authors also add:

-• Correctness — The algorithm must produce the correct output for every valid input.
+• Correctness β€” Produces correct output for every valid input.

-• Efficiency — It should use reasonable time and memory (though not strictly required for the definition, very important in practice).
+• Efficiency β€” Uses reasonable time and memory (very important in practice).

 How Does a Real Algorithm Look Like?

-Example Problem: Find the largest number in a list
+Example Problem: Find the Largest Number in a List

 1. Plain English Description

-2. Pseudocode (Most Common Format)
+2. Pseudocode (Most Popular in DSA)

 Algorithm FindMaximum(A, n)